wstrange/asn1lib/README.md

-An ASN.1 Library for Dart.
+An ASN.1 Parser for Dart.

-The motivation is to use this for a Dart VM LDAP Client library.
+Encodes & decodes ASN1 to/from BER encoding.

 Uses dart:scalar which is only available on the Dart VM. i.e. this is server side only.

 This is experimental and very much incomplete.

-Please come back later...
+There is just enough implementation here to (hopefully) get an LDAP client working.